MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/tutorials/simulate-errors-for-your-own-app.md

 ```

 > [!IMPORTANT]
-> If you don't see any messages in the terminal, make sure that you correctly configured your application to use Dev Proxy.
+> If you don't see any messages in the command prompt, make sure that you correctly configured your application to use Dev Proxy.
 Also, check if Dev Proxy is intercepting requests to API URLs that your application uses.
 If you have any questions, ask for help in the [Dev Proxy community](https://aka.ms/devproxy/discord) on Discord.

 ## Create your own configuration files